USS S-23: Sixth war patrol

-Sixth war patrol
+Seventh war patrol

-Refit, the submarine got underway for her last war patrol on 8 March 1943.
-Moving west, she arrived off the Kamchatka Peninsula on 14 March 1943 and encountered floes with ice 2.5 to 3 feet (0.75 to 0.9 m) thick.
-Her progress down the coast in search of the Japanese fishing fleet slowed, and, initially limited to moving during daylight hours, she rounded Cape Kronotsky on the afternoon of 16 March 1943 and Cape Lopatka on the morning of 19 March 1943.
-She then set a course back to the Aleutians which would take her across Japanese supply lanes between the Kuril and Aleutian Islands.
+Refit, the submarine got underway for her last war patrol, on 8 March 1943.
+Moving west, she arrived off the Kamchatka Peninsula, on 14 March 1943, and encountered floes with ice 2+1/2 to 3 ft thick.
+Her progress down the coast, in search of the Japanese fishing fleet, slowed, and initially limited to moving during daylight hours, she rounded Cape Kronotsky, on the afternoon of 16 March 1943, and Cape Lopatka, on the morning of 19 March 1943.
+She then set a course back to the Aleutians, which would take her across Japanese supply lanes, between the Kuril and Aleutian Islands.
 On 26 March 1943, she took up patrol duty in the Attu area, and on 31 March 1943 departed her patrol area for her homeward voyage to Dutch Harbor.

 April 1943–September 1945

 In April 1943, S-23 returned to San Diego.
 During the summer of 1943, she underwent an extensive overhaul.
 In the fall of 1943, she began providing training services to the sound school, which she continued through the end of World War II in August 1945.